 In the United States, more and more people are becoming interested in growing their own marijuana.
 Whether this has to do with the changing legality of it or if it is simply a trendy thing to do at the moment is irrelevant.
 The point is, people are getting sick of needing to buy sub-par marijuana to enjoy it.
 Therefore, they have decided it is time to grow their own.

-If you’re considering your first grow, be sure to check out my seed selection
+Considering your first grow?
+Check out my seed selection

 Growing your own marijuana can have a lot of positives to it.
 You will know exactly where your weed comes from this way, and how the plant was treated.
 There will be no question of whether residual chemical fertilizers are in the product, or if it is really as high quality as the seller claims, and so on.
 It just simplifies things in that it removes any room for confusion or mistrust.